 The VLBA correlator accommodates the full range of scientific investigations for which the array was designed.
-The correlator supports wideband continuum, high-resolution spectroscopy, bandwidth synthesis, and polarimetric observations.
-Ultimately, more specialized techniques will be added: pulsar gating is currently under development; and the hardware design will accommodate simultaneous multiple frequencies or phase centers, and frequency or phase-center switching.
+The correlator supports wideband continuum, high-resolution spectroscopy, bandwidth synthesis, polarimetric, and gated observations.
 The correlator is designed to process all observations involving VLBA stations.
 With its 20-station capacity and sub-arraying capabilities, it can correlate an extended array combining the VLBA with as many as 10 foreign stations, or an extreme-wideband VLBA observation using both recorders at each of 10 stations, or two 10-station intra-VLBA observations, or virtually any combination of smaller sub-arrays, each in a single processing pass.

 Each station input comprises 8 parallel "channels" (as defined in Section 5.13), which operate at a fixed rate of 32 Msamples per second, for either 1- or 2-bit samples.
 Observations at lower sample rates generally can be processed with a speed-up factor of 2 (for 16 Msamples per second) or 4 (for 8 Msamples per second or less) relative to observe time.
 Special modes are invoked automatically to enhance sensitivity when fewer than 8 channels are observed, or when correlating narrowband or oversampled data.
-The correlator accepts input data recorded in VLBA or Mark III longitudinal format.
-The correlator will also accept input data recorded in Mark IV format.
-However, Mark IV testing and verification is currently in progress and, so far, only a very limited set of modes and mode changes have been approved for use at the VLBA correlator.
-Section 18.1 provides further information concerning Mark IV recordings destined for the VLBA correlator.
+The correlator accepts input data recorded in VLBA, Mark 3, or Mark 4 longitudinal format.
+Section 18.1 provides further information concerning Mark 4 recordings destined for the VLBA correlator.